glennraya/xendivel/README.md

 The Events and Listeners files will be published under `app/Events` and `app/Listeners` respectively.

-> Note: Xendivel will automatically verify the webhook callback origin, so long as you supplied the XENDIT_WEBHOOK_VERIFICATION_TOKEN on your .env file.
+> Note: Xendivel will automatically verify the webhook callback origin, you don't need to do anything else so long as you supplied the XENDIT_WEBHOOK_VERIFICATION_TOKEN on your .env file.

 After this, you should ensure that you setup a webhook URL from Xendit's dashboard under **eWallet Payment Status**:

 https://dashboard.xendit.co/settings/developers#webhooks

-When working on your local machine, you can use localhost tunnel software so your local project can be accessed remotely.
-You can use [Ngrok](https://ngrok.com) or [Expose](https://expose.dev) or any other tool of your choice.
-The important part here when working with your local project is that it should be accessible remotely so Xendit can send your webhook callbacks to your app.

 The default endpoint for Xendivel webhook is `/xendit/webhook`.
 This is defined in Xendivel's config file `config/xendivel.php`.

 Of course when defining webhook on Xendit, you should use absolute URL path (ex. https://your-domain.test/xendit/webhook) and your app should have `https` enabled.

+When developing on your local machine, it's essential to make your local project accessible remotely.
+This can be achieved by utilizing localhost tunneling software such as [Ngrok](https://ngrok.com), [Expose](https://expose.dev), or any tool of your preference.
+The crucial aspect in this context is ensuring that your local project is reachable from external sources.
+This accessibility is crucial for Xendit to effectively send webhook callbacks to your application.

 ### Configuration File